Arty is my latest project. It will be an autonomous robot

 finding robot parts, especially motors and wheels was very, very hard.

-very, very hard to find robot parts, especially motors and wheels.
-Now,
+still very, very hard to find robot parts, especially motors and wheels.

 not believe all the robotic web sites that exists now.
 Sites have